diablodale/dp.kinect/README.md

 Download and feature list of dp.kinect at http://hidale.com/shop/dp-kinect/#download

-Full setup and documentation is available at the wiki https://github.com/diablodale/dp.kinect/wiki
+Setup guide and refence documentation is at the wiki https://github.com/diablodale/dp.kinect/wiki

 Quick Notes
 ============